sidprasad/pick-regex/README.md

 # Credits

 PICK is a collaboration between Siddhartha Prasad, Skyler Austen, Kathi Fisler, and Shriram Krishnamurthi.
-Siddhartha is the primary author of this version of the tool.
+Siddhartha Prasad is the primary author of this version of the tool.

+We also thank the following people for insights, feedback, and suggestions that informed feature enhancements and improvements:
+Will Crichton, Gavin Gray, Nikos Vasilakis, Rob Lewis.

 ---